Skip to main content

 • Timelock - 7-day delay on protocol fee changes (operator fees are immutable)

-• Immutable Core - Escrow, conditions, and fee configuration cannot be changed
+• Immutable Core - Escrow, conditions, and fee configuration stay fixed after deployment

 Next Steps